 We are committed to avoiding further depletion of resources and supporting the circular economy by developing lightweight, recyclable packaging materials and increasing the use of recyclates.
 This includes making packaging materials easier to recycle, investing in monomaterials as well as post-industrial recycled (PIR) and postconsumer recycled (PCR) material integration, and creating mono paper solutions that are repulpable.
-By 2025, we will offer a 'designed for recyclability' solution aligned per current EPR and PPWR definitions for every application and market we serve
+By 2025, we will offer a 'designed for recyclability' solution aligned per current EPR and PPWR definitions for every application and market we serve presents a significant opportunity for us to enhance our contributions to a more sustainable future.

 By investing in the development of packaging solutions with a reduced carbon footprint, we actively support our customers in achieving their sustainability goals, while also helping them meet regulatory requirements and consumer expectations.
+The push for sustainable product innovation